tiby312/broccoli-project/report/src/ch6-choosing-optimal-height.md

 <img alt="Height heuristic" src="graphs/height_heuristic.svg" class="center" style="width: 100%;" />

-### Only pick ODD height trees.
+### ODD vs Even height trees.

-In the above graph, the even heights are always slower than the odds.
+In the above graph, the even heights are barely better than the odds.
 This is because with odd trees, the direction that the root nodes aabbs are sorted is the same as the leaves.
 If its even the are different.
 When the direction's match, we can use sweep and prune to speed things up.
 When the directions don't match, its hopefuly.
 The sorted property can't be exploited since they are in different dimensions.

 The below chart compares the empirically best height against the height that our heuristic tree height function produces.